 The Berlin Wall had a profound impact on both the city and the broader Cold War context:

-- Escape Attempts and Tragedies: While many escape attempts were successful, several people lost their lives trying to cross the wall.
-These incidents became rallying points against the wall and East German policies.
+- Escape Attempts and Tragedies: Despite many attempts some were successful, several people had been killed in attempts to cross the wall.
+All of these turned into reference points of protest against the wall and overall East German practices.

 In Conclusion